 Using the continuum model, Kanner’s Autism is most often used to define individuals on the autistic spectrum with a higher degree of Learning Disability.

-An inability to relate to people and to situations from early life
+- An inability to relate to people and to situations from early life

-A failure to use language for communication with other
+- A failure to use language for communication with other

-An anxiously obsessive desire to maintain samenes
+- An anxiously obsessive desire to maintain sameness

-A fascination for objects, or parts of objects, which are handled with skill in fine motor movement
+- A fascination for objects, or parts of objects, which are handled with skill in fine motor movement

-Good cognitive potential
+- Good cognitive potential

-People with Kanner’s Autism can be described as being severely affected by the Triad of Impairments, which can have a dramatic and detrimental effect to their quality of life.
+People with Kanner’s Autism can be described as being severely affected by the Triad of Impairments, which can have a dramatic and detrimental effect on their quality of life.
 See Triad of Impairments for more information.

-Individuals on the autistic spectrum with average to high intellectual functioning, can be described as having Asperger Syndrome or High Functioning Autism.
+Individuals on the autistic spectrum with average to high intellectual functioning can be described as having Asperger Syndrome or High Functioning Autism.
 Hans Asperger first published his definition of the Syndrome that bears his name, in 1945.

 Hans Asperger identified:

-Social impairment – extreme egocentricity
+- Social impairment – extreme egocentricity

-Speech and language peculiarities
+- Speech and language peculiarities

-Non-verbal communication problems
+- Non-verbal communication problems